Martlgap/FaceIDLight/README.md

 ## 🙏 Acknowledgement
 - Thanks to Iván de Paz Centeno for his [implementation](https://github.com/ipazc/mtcnn) of [MTCNN](https://arxiv.org/abs/1604.02878) in [Tensorflow 2](https://www.tensorflow.org/).
-  The MTCNN tflite models are taken "as is" from his repository and were converted to tflite-models afterwards.
+  The MTCNN model weights are taken "as is" from his repository and were converted to tflite-models afterwards.
 - Thanks to Kuan-Yu Huang for his [implementation](https://github.com/peteryuX/arcface-tf2) of [ArcFace](https://arxiv.org/abs/1801.07698) in [Tensorflow 2](https://www.tensorflow.org/).
 - We trained all provided models with the [MS1M](https://arxiv.org/abs/1607.08221) dataset.